 Find Out More

-The Careers Centre provide CV tips and once you have enrolled you will have access to our dedicated online vacancy service.
+Once you have enrolled you will have access to our dedicated online vacancy service.
 We advertise over 100 opportunities a month including part-time work, voluntary positions and Graduate vacancies.
 You can also access a wide range of resources and book on to workshops including CV building and job searching.

 Important information about the MenACWY

 Meningococcal bacteria can cause meningitis (inflammation of the lining of the brain) and septicaemia (blood poisoning).
 Both diseases are very serious and can kill, especially if not diagnosed early.
 The early symptoms of meningococcal disease are similar to those of flu, so students need to be able to recognise the symptoms very quickly (even if they have been vaccinated, the vaccines offered through the routine immunisation programme do not protect against all forms of the disease).
 A full description of the signs and symptoms of meningitis and septicaemia can be found at www.meningitis.org and www.meningitisnow.org.